abheet/AutoTestCaseMaker/Readme.md

 #  AutoTestCase Maker

 Hi!
-I'm Abheet this tool is created to easeout the process of test casenter code heree creation, which done by many of QA guys in excelsheets! which is quite time consuming process.
-As we all knew preparing test cases is a time consuming process and eventually when scenarios will remains same in most of the time.
+I'm Abheet I have tried to provide small solution for automating the testcases with the help of this tool, which is quite time consuming which QA guys doing in excelsheets!

+Since we all knows that preparing test cases is a time consuming event and in cases where scenarios will remains same in most of the time, this tool definatily helps you to some extent.
+As it also upload test cases into TESTRail automatically.
+>if TestRails account is configured (i.e in config.ini file).
+> TOOL GENERATES THE CSV FILE AS OUTPUT!
+WHICH CAN BE USED TO BULK UPLOAD (TESTCASES INTO TESTRAIL MANUALLY)

 # About It
-**AutoTestCase**  tool helps us **automate API level testcases.**
-In API testing we have to cover some basic validations which will be common for most of the API parameters , like covering **Positive and Negative scenarios**  like to cover:
+**AutoTestCase**  tool helps us to **automate RESTful API's testcases from their swaggers or CSV template file** In API testing we have to cover some basic validations which will be common for most of API , like covering **Positive and Negative scenarios**  like :
  1. MIN/MAX lengths check
- 2. Invalid data
+ 2. Invalid data values check
- 3. Mandatory
+ 3. Mandatory param checks
- 4. Optional param validations etc.
+ 4. Optional param checks
+ 5. Dead API checks etc.

-This will become more tedious when some APIs are so huge in terms of request/response params i.e. hundreds of request/response parameters!! that it tooks hours of efforts to draft testcase and paining activity too!!
+This will become more tedious work when some APIs are so **huge** in terms size of request/response params
+> i.e. hundreds of request/response parameters!

+that it tooks hours of efforts to draft testcase for those api.

-To overcome the problem, I  have tried to solve the problem with a small solution where we can auto generate test cases from swagger or from CSV files  with this **AutoTestCase** So that testcases can be drafted quickly and acurately, this tool will generates testcases in no time for huge APIs too.
+To overcome the problem, I  have tried to solve it with a solution of automating the test cases drafting process.

-## Scenarios Covered will be:
+From swagger or from CSV files  **AutoTestCase** tool can generate testcases acurately even for huge APIs. in no time.

+## Type of cases covered:

-It actually cover/create 4 test cases for each request parameters (i.e Below Scenarios are configurable).
+It will cover/create **FOUR** test cases  per request parameter:

- 1. Two Positive test cases
+ 1. **Two POSITIVE cases**
 	 > i.e Valid Value and Mandatory Check

-2. Two Negative  test cases
+2. **Two NEGITIVE  cases**
 	 > i.e Blank Value and Invalid Value

-If test cases are less in numbers it can automatically upload to TestRail too.
+If test cases are less in numbers (i.e 100) it will automatically uploaded to TestRail with this tool.
-**If test cases count exceed 100 count (configurable)  then we can upload the generated CSV file directly to TestRail manually.**
+**If test cases count exceed 100 count (***configurable**)  then we can upload the generated CSV file directly to TestRail **manually.****
 >
 ## Benefits